llm-d-incubation/llm-d-infra/quickstarts/docs/getting-started-inferencing.md

 export GATEWAY_SVC="infra-inference-scheduling-inference-gateway-istio"
 ```

-After we have our gateway service name, we can portforward it:
+After we have our gateway service name, we can port forward it:

 ```bash
 export ENDPOINT="http://localhost:8000"
 kubectl port-forward -n ${NAMESPACE} service/${GATEWAY_SVC} 8000:80
 ```

-**_NOTE:_** in all of our quickstarts, 8000 is the default gateway service port.
-You can change this by adjusting the values for the `llm-d-infra` helm chart, and if you do make sure to adjust your port-forward command.
+**_NOTE:_** Port 8000 is the default gateway service port in our guides.
+You can change this by altering the values for the `llm-d-infra` helm chart and updating your port-forward command appropriately.

 ### Using the Gateway External IP with service type `LoadBalancer`